ipvm-wg/homestar/examples/websocket-relay/README.md

 `1.70.0`.
 If you've got an older install of rust, update it with `rustup update`.

-You do not have to start-up `kubo`/`ipfs` on your own.
+You do not have to start-up Kubo (IPFS) on your own.
 The example will do this for you, and use `examples/websocket-relay/tmp/.ipfs` as a local blockstore.
 Feel free to discard it when you don't need it.